-This topic describes asymmetric keys in KMS.
-Unlike symmetric keys, asymmetric keys are usually used to verify digital signatures or encrypt sensitive information between systems with different trust levels.
+Unlike symmetric keys, asymmetric keys are mainly used to verify digital signatures or encrypt sensitive information between systems with different trust levels.

-You can create asymmetric customer master keys (CMK) in KMS.
-An asymmetric key pair consists of a public and a private key, which are cryptographically related to each other.
-The public key can be made available for anyone to use, but the private key must be kept secure and used only by trusted users.
-Alibaba Cloud supports popular asymmetric key algorithms and provides high levels of data security by using strong encryption and digital signatures.
+You can create asymmetric CMKs in KMS.
+An asymmetric key pair consists of a public key and a private key, which are cryptographically related to each other.
+The public key is made available for anyone to use, but the private key must be kept secure and used only by trusted users.
+Alibaba Cloud supports popular asymmetric key algorithms and provides high-level data security by using strong encryption and digital signatures.

 Classification of asymmetric keys

-You can use elliptic-curve cryptography (ECC) to generate a digital signature.
+You can use an elliptic-curve cryptography (ECC) key to generate a digital signature.
 KMS supports the following two types of elliptic curves:

 - NIST-recommended elliptic curve P-256.
 If this elliptic curve is used, set the KeySpec parameter to EC_P256.